 5. Article Writing: Find Your Style

-It doesn’t matter whether you’re a freelancer in Contentmart or work in a content writing company, To be original and recognized, you simply have to find your unique style.
+It doesn’t matter whether you’re a freelancer in Contentmart or work as a professional academic writer in AdvancedWriters writing company.
+To be original and recognized, you simply have to find your unique style.
 It’s all about the details: the intro, the ending of the article, quotations, anecdotes, funny stories, or even cynicism.
 Don’t forget that you can gain popularity not only for interesting articles but also for resonant ones that go against public opinion but give the reader something that they haven’t seen for a long time – the truth.

 Follow these tips, but don’t forget about the most important one: write simply.
 Articles should be written in a simple and understandable language because this they’re not a book or magazine full of abstruse phrases and turns of speech.
 The simpler you give information, and the more people understand it, the better.
 Therefore, we don’t recommend using any abbreviations, alternative names, slang, and complex terms in your articles.
 If you can’t avoid them, then try to explain what you meant by this word or phrase.
 One more rule: always check your content for plagiarism before sending it for review.